 Once the catheters are placed in the arterial branches that feed the tumor, anticancer drugs and embolizing agents are mixed together and injected.

-Additional x-rays will be taken to make sure that the chemotherapy treatment has reached the cancer and the arterial thrombosis of the cancer is complete.
+Additional x-rays will be taken to confirm that chemotherapy has reached cancer Thrombosis of the arterial route of cancer Cancer completely.

 When the procedure is complete, the doctor will remove the catheter and apply pressure to stop any bleeding.
 Sometimes, the doctor may use a closure device to block the small opening where the catheter was inserted.
 This will allow you to heal more quickly.
 There are no visible stitches on the skin.